monodot/awesome-codebases/README.md

 **I don't know about you, but when I'm learning new things, I like to look at existing codebases -- to see how they do it.**

-So let's build a list of high-quality, real world codebases to learn from -- from libraries and standalone applications, to code from training courses and books.
-By studying real codebases, it can become easier to put theory into practice, and learn new languages, frameworks, and security practices.
+So let's build a list of high-quality, real world codebases to learn from -- from libraries and standalone applications, to sample code from training courses and books.
+By studying real codebases, it becomes easier to put theory into practice, and learn new languages, frameworks, and best practices.

-The ideal projects for this repo are:
+The ideal projects for this repo have some or all of the following characteristics:

 - Well-known projects or websites which you might already be using every day
 - Well-written code that follows the conventions of the language/framework